yggda/alpha/README.md

 First run `./scripts/build.sh` and then run `node ./bin/oneoff/init_db.js` until it says the initialization has finished.

-Before you can upload or resize images, you will need to have ImageMagick and GraphicsMagick installed and you will need to create the following directories: `./image/{thumbnail, optimized, original}`.
+Before you can upload or resize images, you will need to have GraphicsMagick installed and you will need to create the following directories: `./image/{thumbnail, optimized, original}`.
 I recommend setting up nginx to serve the image files.
 A simple example nginx config is below for serving the images and routing all other requests through the node server:

 ```
 http {